webui-dev/website/server/docs/2.4/README.md

 ---
 ### Exit

-You can call `exit` at any moment, which tries to close all opened windows and make *[wait](/?id=wait)* break.
+You can call `exit` at any moment, which tries to close all opened windows and make *[wait](/?id=wait)* return.
 All WebUI memory resources will be freed, which makes WebUI unusable.

 <!-- tabs:start -->
 <!-- ---------- -->